Becoming thrifty is a great feeling.

 13. Open up the windows for fresh air.

 14. Program the thermostat lower in the winter.
 (Then, invest in awesome blankets to snuggle in.)

 15. Set the thermostat higher in the summer.

 16. Turn down the heat at night or not at home.
-Same goes for A/C set it higher.
+The same goes for A/C; set it higher.